essej/aoo/readme.rst

 Also a Seminar on the IEM is planed, to organize and do a Internet Concert using this tools, for further enhancement and proof of concept.

-New version was mainly done by Christof Ressi, based on fragments from Wolfgang Jäger in 2014, based on the idea of Winfried Ritsch with a first implementation.
+Based on the AOO idea of Winfried Ritsch with a first draft, the new version going to be V1.0 and more, was mainly written by Christof Ressi, as a complete rewrite of the version from Wolfgang Jäger in C in 2014.

 features
 --------